WayWeaverEngineering/macro-causal/README.md

 **Built with ❤️ for Bridgewater Associates AI Lab**

-*This system demonstrates the power of causal inference in macro-finance, providing the analytical rigor that Bridgewater Associates values in their investment process.*
+*This hybrid system demonstrates the power of combining proven causal inference methodology with cutting-edge PyTorch technology, providing the analytical rigor and technical sophistication that Bridgewater Associates values in their investment process.*